NicolasGrosjean/Paradox_Conflict_Detector/README.md

 ## Future

 - Put mod repository directory and exception files as parameters
-- Compute conflicts on a preset (list of mods)
+- Compute conflicts on a playset (list of mods)
 - Compute conflict detection files and not only on file names.

 ## License